-The healthcare system in Toronto is publicly funded by the Ontario Health Insurance Plan (OHIP), which extends coverage to all residents of the Ontario province.
+The healthcare system in Toronto is publicly funded by the Ontario Health Insurance Plan (OHIP), which affords coverage to all residents of the Ontario province.

-This comes at a minimal monthly premium, automatically deducted from a person's salary in tax, and covers doctors, specialists and all necessary medical surgery.
-Co-payments are very low or non-existent.
+This comes at a minimal monthly premium paid through automatic income tax deductions, and allows free access to doctors, specialists and all necessary medical surgeries.
+Co-payments are minimal or non-applicable.

 Getting public health insurance in Toronto

-The OHIP covers its members throughout Canada, provided that Ontario is their place of residence and they spend more than six months of each year in the province.
-Significant medical costs are billed directly to OHIP by the respective provincial medical administration.
-For cheaper bills, such as doctor’s consultations, patients have to pay and they can claim back from the local health ministry upon their return to Ontario.
+The OHIP covers its members throughout Canada, provided that Ontario is their place of residence and they spend more than six months of the year in the province.

-While the healthcare system is good and the medical professionals are of the highest standards, the system often falls victim to the downfalls of bureaucracy.
-Waiting periods can be long and it is often difficult to find a general practitioner still taking new patients due to the delays.
+While the healthcare system is excellent and the medical professionals well trained, the system often falls victim to the pitfalls of bureaucracy.
+Waiting periods can be long and it is often difficult to find a general practitioner willing to take on new patients.

-For this reason, some expats prefer to take out private insurance in addition to that offered by the public system.
-Not to mention that private insurance provides comforts not covered by the public insurance, such as private hospital rooms and the dental, optometry and ambulance services which are not in the public coverage.
+For this reason, some expats opt to take out private insurance.
+Private insurance also provides comforts not covered by the public insurance, such as private hospital rooms and dental and optometry services.

 Hospitals in Toronto

 Below are some of the most prominent hospitals in Toronto.

 The Hospital for Sick Kids